Liquid Death Mountain Water Reviews

 Comparison: Liquid Death vs. Polar Seltzer

 It’s time for a battle of the bands.
-Wait, no. We mean brands.
-In this segment, we’ll be pitting Liquid Death against its rival opponent: Polar Seltzer.
+Wait, no. I mean brands.
+In this segment, I’ll be pitting Liquid Death against its rival opponent: Polar Seltzer.

-To help readers make a more informed choice, we’ve compiled a shortlist of similarities and differences between these two brands.
-As a side note, we won’t be crowning the winning champion at the end, as it’s up to you on how you cast your vote:
+To help readers make a more informed choice, I’ve compiled a shortlist of similarities and differences between these two brands.
+As a side note, I won’t be crowning the winning champion at the end, as it’s up to you on how you cast your vote:

 - Only specializes in water and sparkling water